Fozyhh/Aerospace-Group-B-Module-1/README.md

 Additional documentation can be found in the doc directory.

 ## Input Configuration
-Program settings can be modified in input.in file.
+Program settings can be modified in input.in and test1.in and test2.in files.